ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 x = m["key"] // => "value"
 ```

-You can also create them with a map literal:
+You can also create them with a *map literal*:

 ```go
 var m = map[int]string{1: "one", 2: "two"}